aiyogamasters/aiyogamasters/README.md

 ## 🌈 Acknowledgements
 Infinite gratitude to the global yoga lineage, open‑source communities, and the creators of AI technologies that make this vision possible.

+## ⚠️ Disclaimer
+The content in this repository is provided for informational purposes only and is not a substitute for professional medical or spiritual advice.
+Any astrological insights or wellness suggestions are to be applied at your own discretion.
+The contributors disclaim all liability for outcomes that arise from relying on or implementing this information.

 > **May every line of code, every breath, and every beat lead humanity closer to truth, freedom, and unconditional love.**